 We have identified a telomere-specific protein complex, called shelterin, that is crucial for the protection of telomeres from the DNA damage response and regulates telomere maintenance by telomerase.
 Shelterin is composed of six proteins: TRF1, TRF2, Rap1, TIN2, TPP1, and POT1.
 TRF1 and TRF2 bind to the duplex telomeric repeat array and anchor shelterin on telomeres.
 POT1 binds to single-stranded TTAGGG repeats and is recruited to telomeres through its interaction with TPP1.
 TPP1 in turns binds to TIN2, which interacts with both TRF1 and TRF2.
 Due to its specificity for the sequence and structure of the telomeric DNA, shelterin accumulates at the ends of human and mouse chromosomes but does not bind elsewhere in the genome.
 Thus, shelterin constitutes a unique marker of telomeres that allows cells to distinguish natural chromosome ends from sites of DNA damage.
 Our main approach to understanding the function of shelterin is to generate mouse cells from which individual shelterin proteins can be removed using inducible systems, e.g. Cre-mediated deletion.

 Independent repression of ATM and ATR by the TRF2 and POT1 | Relevant PublicationsDNA lesions can activate two transducing kinases, ATM and ATR, which enforce cell cycle arrest through phosphorylation of effector kinases and other targets, such as p53.
 When TRF2 is inhibited in human cells or deleted mouse cells, telomeres are recognized as sites of DNA damage and activate the canonical ATM kinase pathway.
 DNA damage response factors such as 53BP1 and MDC1 accumulate near telomeres and the histone H2AX becomes phosphorylated at chromosome ends.
 The ATM kinase becomes autophosphorylated on S1981 and its signaling activity results in a p53-dependent cell cycle arrest.
 These responses are entirely dependent on ATM.
-When TRF2 is deleted from ATM deficient cells, no DNA damage response is observed, indicating that the ATR kinase is not activated by seo telomeres lacking TRF2.
+When TRF2 is deleted from ATM deficient cells, no DNA damage response is observed, indicating that the ATR kinase is not activated by telomeres lacking TRF2.
 Conversely, ATR but not ATM is activated when POT1 is removed from telomeres.
 Thus, telomeres use two distinct shelterin components to repress the two main DNA damage signaling pathways.
 These findings suggest how telomeres induce cell cycle arrest when they become critically shortened.
-Since the amount of shelterin at telomeres is dependent on telomere length, shortened telomeres are expected to carry diminishing amounts of TRF2 and POT1 which will eventually lead to insufficient repression of ATM and ATR.
+Since the amount of shelterin at telomeres is dependent on telomere length, shortened telomeres are expected to carry diminished amounts of TRF2 and POT1, which will lead to insufficient repression of ATM and ATR.

-Regulation of telomerase | Relevant Publications
+Generation of the 3’ overhang | Relevant Publications